 Eau de Parfum or EDP is the 2nd most concentrated among all.

-EDP perfumes are naturally more expensive than EDT but the perfume typically tend to last much longer which is up to 10 hours and this certainly justify the price being higher than EDT.
+EDP perfumes are naturally more expensive than EDT but this perfume type typically tend to last longer which is up to 10 hours and around 16 hours on clothes.
+The longevity certainly justify its price.

-A decade ago, you will only be able to find Eau de Parfum tend to be only for the ladies perfume.
-However in this day, more and more EDP perfumes are made available for the guys and many that jumped onto the EDP-wagon tend to stay on it and never look back after !
+A decade ago, you will only be able to find Eau de Parfum on lady perfumes.
+But luckily nowadays, more and more EDP perfumes are made available for men and those who has jumped onto the EDP-wagon certainly never look back again !

 so.. why would anyone still want an EDT perfume?
-The answer to this is the same as for Eau Fraiche.
-Eau de Parfum perfumes normally are much stronger and not everyone could stand the smell of a strong perfume and you certainly would not want to use an overly strong perfume on hot weather or at any cramped places where you spend most of your time example a small office with few people around.
+The answer to this is the same as earlier on Eau Fraiche.
+Eau de Parfum perfumes are normally much stronger and not everyone could stand the scent of a strong perfume and you certainly would not want to use an overly strong perfume on hot weather or at any cramped places where you spend most of your time example a small office with few people around.

 Take note however not all EDP perfumes smell overly strong, some can be just as soft as EDT.